Skip to main content

 CC6.1 — Logical access provisioning

 What auditors verify: every provisioning event has a documented business reason.
-Codex links to the corresponding HRIS new-hire record (when an HRIS connector is wired) so the chain is “HRIS hire → IdP provisioning → app assignments” with timestamps showing each step happened in the right order.
+Codex links to the corresponding HRIS new-hire record so the chain is “HRIS hire → IdP provisioning → app assignments” with timestamps showing each step happened in the right order.

 CC6.2 — User access reviews